-Final - July 2018 Revised June 29, 2019 Revised August 31, 2020 Revised July 7, 2021

-Revised May 27, 2022Table of Contents
+Final - July 2018 Revised June 29, 2019 Revised August 31, 2020 Revised July 7, 2021 Revised May 27, 2022 Revised August 7, 2023

 Using this Handbook

 All students in the Environmental Science and Policy Program (ESPP) are accepted into ESPP following admission to a primary PhD or Master's program at MSU.
 This PhD or Master's program, not ESPP, is the student's primary graduate program.
 Therefore, the ESPP Handbook serves as a supplement to the Graduate Handbook for each student's primary graduate program.